If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 Victim Assistance Fund

-Even though our nationally-recognized prevention efforts put us at the forefront of prevention education initiatives, the UO is like any other university in that sexual violence still occurs on our campus.
+Even though our nationally-recognized prevention efforts put us at the forefront of prevention education initiatives, the UO is like any other university in that interpersonal violence and harassment still occurs on our campus.
 When students are affected by sexual discrimination, harassment or violence, we offer comprehensive support services and interim measures to help them continue their education.
-One of the cornerstones of our effort is the Victim Assistance Fund.
+One of the cornerstones of our effort is a fund to assist victims and survivors.
 This fund is available to student victims in need of financial resources to stay safe and engaged with their education.
 Many of these students do not have assistance from family or have chosen not to share their experience with their family and so are left with expenses as a result.
 Common uses of this fund include:

 - Medical expenses related to assault, including STI preventive medications